 The Real de Guadalupe street is perhaps the most famous pedestrian street of them all in terms of cool bars, hipster cafes and tons of handcrafts and textiles to be sold.

-Tip of Wonders #01: When it comes to buying handcrafts and textiles, don’t forget to haggle for the best price (check out my Top 5 Haggling Tips) and get that poncho you always dreamed for my friends!
+Tip of Wonders #01: When it comes to buying handcrafts and textiles, don’t forget to haggle for the best price (check out my Top 5 Haggling Tips) and get that poncho you always dreamed of, my friends!

 Like most of Latin America, San Cristobal is no exception when it comes to religion.
 The locals are particularly religious people, and have erected many churches and cathedrals in and around the city.